xonixx/xonixx.github.io/gc_less_java.md

 Good, as using a dedicated get/set methods from that class gives much safer guarantees, like, for example, built-in out-of-bounds access checks, control of accessing properly aligned memory, etc.

 Bad, as it's much heavier.
-So now, for every of-heap allocation we need to have an on-heap handler in the form of `MemorySegment` instance.
+So now, for every off-heap allocation we need to have an on-heap handler in the form of `MemorySegment` instance.
 To me this renders the idea of using the algorithms with lots of small allocations non-viable.

 https://openjdk.org/jeps/454#Linking-Java-code-to-foreign-functions